Cleveland Charge vs. Capital City Go-Go - Game Highlights

 • Discuss this story on the NBA G League message board...

-- Kevin Knox Erupts for 39 Points as Santa Cruz Secures a 136-130 Victory over the Iowa Wolves - Santa Cruz Warriors
+- Kevin Knox II Named NBA G League Player of the Week - Santa Cruz Warriors

+- Mad Ants Prevail over Celtics Behind Freeman's Career Day - Indiana Mad Ants

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.